Brad Hodge: Australian career

 Hodge scored his maiden Test century for Australia against South Africa in Perth on 19 December 2005.
 After ending the third day on 91 not out, Hodge displayed some nervousness in media interviews about reaching his century, but by the end of the innings he managed to finish with an unbeaten score of 203, batting with fluency on day four.
 This innings was criticised by some Australian fans who felt that captain Ricky Ponting declared too late in allowing Hodge to chase his double century.
 This criticism came after Australia did not bowl out South Africa in the 4th innings (despite having 120 overs to do so), with the match ending in a draw.
-Australia were principally thwarted by a resolute Rudolph, who replaced the injured Jacques Kallis.
+Australia were principally thwarted by a resolute Jacques Rudolph, who replaced the injured Jacques Kallis.

-Hodge later made his One-day International debut, and, after two initial modest scores, he scored a half-century.
-This earned him a recall for some games against South Africa in the VB Series, although he failed to capitalise and was dropped from the ODI side.
+Hodge made his One-day International debut against New Zealand on 2 December 2005 at Eden Park in Auckland during the 2005–06 Chappell–Hadlee Trophy.
+After two modest initial scores, he scored a half-century in the third ODI at the Jade Stadium in Christchurch.
+This earned him a call up for the 2005–06 VB Series against South Africa and Sri Lanka.
+However, he failed to capitalise and was dropped from the ODI side.

 Hodge was dropped after only five tests in the team, and only three tests after scoring his double century against South Africa.
 The selectors stated that the decision was made on the back of a poor Pura Cup season by Hodge, averaging around 25 for the summer when the team was selected (he finished the season with an average of 33.3).
 The decision was unpopular amongst Victorian fans, particularly since his replacement, Damien Martyn, had averaged only 23.7 in the same Pura Cup season.
 He did get back, however, albeit more than two years later, when included in Australia's squad that toured the West Indies in May/June 2008.
 On 22 May, in what proved to be his final test, he made 67 and 27 with the bat.

-Brad Hodge made 99 not out off 86 balls to steer Australia to victory against New Zealand on 4 February 2007, when he was called into the team because Andrew Symonds had pulled out with a torn bicep.
+During the 2006–07 Commonwealth Bank Series, Hodge was called into the team to replace Andrew Symonds who had pulled out with a torn bicep.
+He scored an unbeaten 99 off 86 balls against New Zealand at the Melbourne Cricket Ground on 4 February 2007 to guide Australia to a five wicket win in a chase of 291.

-On 18 February 2007, Brad Hodge scored 97 not out off 86 balls as he helped Australia to 4/336 off their 50 overs.
+On 18 February 2007, during the 2006–07 Chappell–Hadlee Trophy, Hodge scored 97 not out off 86 balls to help Australia to 4/336 off their 50 overs.
+However, an unbeaten 86 by Brendon McCullum led New Zealand to a one wicket win and a 3-0 series win.